ms/buildtogether.tech/research/index.md

 significant difference on the creative task.

-The topic of personality often comes up in discussions of pair programming: do you need to be an extravert to reap its benefits, is the contrast in personality with your peer important, and so on.
+The topic of personality often comes up in discussions of pair programming: do you need to be an extrovert to reap its benefits, is the contrast in personality with your peer important, and so on.
 Several studies have addressed these questions; <cite>Hannay2010</cite> is a good place to start reading about them.
 As they say, personality tests are commonly used in recruitment, but research